Free CSCS Test Revision Notes UK For The CSCS Card Exam & Information

 The CSCS ( Construction Skills Certification Scheme ) test proves to prospective employers that the bearer of the card is knowledgeable in basic health and safety whilst working on building sites.

-Workers are now required to have this CSCS certification prior to entering a building site, and will not be allowed even through the front gate without one.
+Workers are now required to have this CSCS certification prior to entering a building site, and will not be allowed on site nor through the front gate without one.

 The notes below are concisely written for revision purposes designed to assist each person in passing the CSCS exam.